gileck/book-reader-app/docs/fullscreen-mode-implementation.md

 - All navigation elements are hidden (tab bar, header, audio controls)
 - Text content is displayed with optimal padding
 - Floating text controls appear at the bottom center
+- **Progress tracking**: Visual indicator at the top of the control panel automatically updates with each sentence
 - **Font size**: Click the size button to expand/collapse controls, adjust in real-time (0.8x to 2.0x range)
 - **Font color**: Click palette icon to choose from 12 preset colors
 - Changes apply immediately without page refresh